Artist Statement

 Bio

-Exhibiting regularly since 2016, Jiang has had solo exhibitions in the Pacific Northwest at the J. Rinehart Gallery, the Koplin Del Rio Gallery, and the Asia Pacific Culture Center.
-She has also participated in numerous group exhibitions at venues such as the Schack Art Center, Studio e Gallery, Ryan James Fine Art Gallery, Fathom Gallery, the Alice Gallery, and more.
-She is represented by the J. Rinehart Gallery in Seattle, WA.
+Since 2016, Jiang has exhibited regularly, with solo shows at the J. Rinehart Gallery, Koplin Del Rio Gallery, and Asia Pacific Culture Center, and group exhibitions at the Canon Ball Art, Schack Art Center, Studio e Gallery, Ryan James Fine Art Gallery, among others.
+Represented by the J. Rinehart Gallery in Seattle, WA, she has also completed multiple public art commissions.